The Verdict: Do They “Work”?

 This basic tracking method makes an abstract task measurable.

-a 60-hour series finishes in ~5.3 weeks.
+you would finish a 60-hour web series list in approximately 5.3 weeks.

 Speed up to 1.25× to save about 20% of viewing time, turning 60 minutes into about 48 minutes.